 When Should You Get A Second Opinion?

 If you don’t feel like your diagnosis is correct- When you go to the doctor in pain, we can only hope that we will get an accurate diagnosis and get answers for why we are in pain.
 Doctors aren’t perfect and sometimes will not accurately diagnose patients and will tell us we have a medical condition that we aren’t convinced we have.
-If you are given a diagnosis that doesn’t sit right with you, it is okay to walk out of that office and schedule an appointment with another doctor to see if they say anything different.
-In those instances, I highly recommend you get a second opinion because you don’t want to get treatment for a serious medical condition, such as cancer, that you aren’t convinced you have.
+If you are given a diagnosis that doesn’t sit right with you, it is okay to walk out of that office and schedule an appointment with another doctor to see if the second doctor says something different.
+If you feel like you haven’t been diagnosed correctly, I highly recommend you get a second opinion because you don’t want to get treatment for a serious medical condition, such as cancer, that you aren’t convinced you have.
 Doctors sometimes misdiagnose patients because they are human, and it is okay not to take a doctor’s advice and get the opinion of someone else.

-Non-disabled people love to blame my disability on my medical team because there are a lot of movies where disabled people are cured.
-Some people don’t understand what it means to be incurable and think that because disability is cured in a movie, it must be possible in real life.
+Non-disabled people love to blame my disability on my medical team because there are a lot of movies where disabled people are cured, but that is not reality.
 Second opinions are not always necessary, and sometimes a waste of time because the second doctor will tell you the same thing the first doctor did.
 It is okay to get a second opinion if your doctor’s advice isn’t sitting right with you, because not all doctors are going to be a good fit for you.
 It can be harmful to tell a disabled person that a new doctor will cure their disability because, a vast majority of the time, that is not the case.
 There is a time and place for second opinions, and it may be necessary if you are feeling dismissed or are questioning your diagnosis.
-You don’t always need a second opinion, but don’t be afraid to get one if you think you need one.
+You don’t always need a second opinion, but don’t be afraid to get one if you think your doctors it not qualified to treat your health condition.
 There is nothing wrong with getting a second opinion because you deserve good care and won’t see any improvement if the wrong thing is being treated.
 When do you think second opinions are necessary?
 If you liked this post, please leave a comment below and share it with your friends.

 Leave a comment